eristemena/dialogflow-fulfillment-webhook-php/docs/RichMessage/Image.md

 public image (string $imageUrl)
 ```

-Set the image for a Image
+Set the image for a Image.